A Passage into Turkey

 laundry!
 I may stay an extra day.

-so, I did.
+And so, I did.
 I stayed in my tent until the sun warmed the air.
-I did my laundry
+I did my laundry and then sauntered into town, where I found a Decathlon store.
+I stocked up on a few essentials, including leggings, as the nights were becoming cooler.

 Chapter 4 - Storms, Statues, and Shifting Plans

-As I pressed further down the road, I
+As I pressed further down

-other than the A-frame bungalows catering to families, there were no hotels or
+to an airfield; other than the A-frame bungalows catering to families, there

-guesthouses in sight.
-The locals pointed me towards a hotel just 2 km away.
+were no hotels or guesthouses in sight.
+The locals pointed me towards a hotel

+just 2 km away.
 After battling the elements, I finally reached my destination.
-Sure, it was

-rethink my plans, as cycling into the storm was clearly out of the
+room to rethink my plans, as cycling into the storm was clearly out of the

 question—especially with the mountain climb still ahead.